hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 purity of his mind.
-Mr. Upsani, his life-long friend recalling those three years of Bombay-life says " I shared Mr. Tilak's room while both of us

-f^[^f^ =^ 5at^JHTHi% 51^ ^%^ W ^: II ^^11

-MR. BLUNT.
-13;

-were students of Law at Bombay ; and I don't remem- ber a single occasion when he gave expression to any unworthy thought."
-Happy the youth which, Uke a lotus, can grow, unsulUed and uncontaminated, in the muddy water of worldly Ufe and which, the moment it is full blown is dedicated to the service of the Mother- land.
+Mr. Upsani, his life-long friend recalling those three years of Bombay-life says " I shared Mr. Tilak's room while both of us were students of Law at Bombay ; and I don't remember a single occasion when he gave expression to any unworthy thought."+++(5)+++ Happy the youth which, like a lotus, can grow, unsulUed and uncontaminated, in the muddy water of worldly life and which, the moment it is full blown is dedicated to the service of the Mother- land.
 For such sacred worship, only the freshest, the most fragrant and unsmelt flowers are necessary.
 Mr.